easytarget/esp32-cam-webserver/README.md

 The compressed and binary encoded HTML used in the example has been unpacked to raw text, this makes it much easier to access and modify the Javascript and UI elements.
 Given the relatively small size of the index page there is very little benefit from compressing it.

 The streamviewer, lamp control, and all the other new features have been added.
-I have tried to retain the basic structure of the original example,extending where necesscary.
+I have tried to retain the basic structure of the original example,extending where necessary.

 The web UI has had changes to add the lamp control (only when enabled) and make the streamm window rotate and resize appropriately.
 I also made the 'Start Stream' and 'Snapshot' controls more prominent, and added feedback of the camera name + firmware.